bombasticSlacks/Aspirant/Game/Terminology.md

 When you craft or otherwise create something, you need to be mindful that something cannot come from nothing.
 So a size 3 item requires at least 3 size of materials if not otherwise specified to create.

 ### Crafting Cost
 The general requirement to craft, create, or perform a [Ritual Magic](Magic#Ritual%20Magic).
-If not otherwise specified the crafting cost for something is to [Obey Conservation Of Mass](#Obey%20Conservation%20Of%20Mass).
+If not otherwise specified, the crafting cost for something is to [Obey Conservation Of Mass](#Obey%20Conservation%20Of%20Mass).

 ### Requirement
 This training requires something else before it can be used.

+### Substitute
+You may when expected to perform one type of skill test, you may instead perform the substitute.

+### Non-Combat
+An [Action](#Action) that isn't related to combat, and does not happen during combat.